 Ready to grow

 The Open edX platform operates on the user’s web browser and provides an easy yet robust experience to learners and instructors alike.
 It can be used to create courses for a few learners or be scaled for millions of users.
-Open edX today has upwards of 1,500 instances installed that offer courses in 34 languages to 35 million users located in at least 64 countries.

 The platform supports AWS and we have worked to add OpenStack support.
 Other cloud providers have their own custom distribution of the platform and there’s also a Bitnami distribution that works on all cloud providers.

 The Open edX platform is a great platform to use as is, but as with any software, it also has a few caveats to work around.
 It might not fit your requirements in some cases, so here are a few additional things you should know:

 - Installation is technical.
 While the Open edX platform is simple to use, installing it requires setting up multiples services and some technical knowledge, which is an important challenge for many users.
 It also requires regular maintenance, like version upgrades, and bug/security fixes.
 Thankfully, you can count on a number of service providers (like us!) to take care of installation, hosting and maintenance for you.
 Since Open edX is open source, you know that you will always have the choice to move somewhere else.

 - Customizations must be maintained.
 The Open edX platform’s open source license enables its users to customize the software to answer their specific needs.
 While this sounds amazing, there are a few things to consider: